Joint Mathematics Meetings Invited Addresses

 Henry B. Gonzalez Convention Center and Grand Hyatt San Antonio, San Antonio, TX

 NOTE: The following material has been posted without being proofread in order to provide you with the most current information.

 Links to abstracts will be available approximately one week (for sectional meetings) to four weeks (for national meetings) after the abstracts deadline.

-- Jordan Ellenberg, University of Wisconsin-Madison, Title to be announced.
+- Jordan S. Ellenberg, University of Wisconsin-Madison, Combintorial designs, finite geometries, and beating the lottery.
 (AMS-MAA)

 - Donald G. Saari, University of California, Irvine, From Voting Paradoxes to the Search for "Dark Matter".
 (MAA-AMS-SIAM Gerald and Judith Porter Public Lecture)